 17. Seattle Children’s Theatre

 Seattle Children’s Theatre puts on productions for young audiences, and also offers classes and camps.
-If you’d like to take your kid to see a show there you can find info on their website such as the location, the age recommendation, and accessible performances.
+If you’d like to take your kid to see a show there you can find info on their website such as age recommendations and accessible performances.

 18. Pick out a book at The Elliot Bay Book Co.

-We love this bookstore in Capitol Hill for many reasons, one of which is its cozy and welcoming kids’ section.
-They even have a castle for kids to curl up in while they read.
+We love this large bookstore in Capitol Hill for many reasons, one of which is its cozy and welcoming kids’ section.
+They even have fun places for kids to curl up while they read, like a wooden boat.
+There is a small cafe tucked inside as well.

 19. Go on an adventure with Wings Over Washington